 What is the Fascia?

-As an added bonus, Fascia can improve your home's energy efficiency.
-By sealing the cracks and gaps in your home’s exterior, you can keep the warm air inside during the winter and the cool air inside during the summer.
-This will help you save money on your energy bills.
+Moreover, fascia can improve your home's energy efficiency by sealing gaps and cracks, helping to keep warm air inside during the winter and cool air inside during the summer, ultimately saving you money on your energy bills.

 What is the Fascia made of?